 Astrahan Electronic Information Center

 The Astrahan Electronic Information Center was established at the Seeley G. Mudd Library in 1992 with the help of Mr. Morton M. Astrahan's wife, Mrs. Joann Astrahan.
-The Astrahan Center, equipped with networked computer workstations, laser printers, laptop connection, and wireless network access, provides access to online information from electronic resources that are locally mounted or available on the Internet.
-Workstations in the Astrahan Center are available for NUcat (library online catalog), databases, and Internet access.
+The Astrahan Center, equipped with networked computer workstations, laser printers, plotter, and wireless network access, provides access to online information from electronic resources that are locally mounted or available on the Internet.
+Workstations in the Astrahan Center are available for NUsearch (library online catalog), databases, and Internet access.

 Dr. Morton M. Astrahan